Switcheo/tradehub/README.md

 You will need a Linux compute instance for running your Switcheo TradeHub node.

+Here are the minimum system requirements for a validator node:

+**Mainnet**: 8GB RAM, 4 CPUs, 5TB Storage

+**Testnet**: 2GB RAM, 2 CPUs, 200GB Storage

 Switcheo TradeHub has only been tested on Ubuntu 18 at the moment, but it should work for all Linux flavors.

 Both a VPS or bare-metal machine will work, but [security considerations](#Validator-Security) should be taken into account.

-### Digital Ocean example

-1. Create an account
-2. Spin up an instance https://www.digitalocean.com/docs/droplets/quickstart/
-    1. Go to Manage - Droplets - Create Droplet
-    2. Choose a distribution - Ubuntu 18.04.3 (LTS) x64
-    3. Choose a plan - Standard $10/mo
-    4. Choose a datacenter region - Singapore (1)
-    5. Authentication - [New SSH Key]((https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)) (or use an existing one)
-    6. Choose a hostname - e.g. `tradehub-validator`
-3. Once your instance has spun up, ssh to it using it's IP address:

-    `ssh root@<ip_address>`
+Additionally, running a full node requires Redis, Postgres and Nginx for storing / serving off-chain data and APIs.
+Therefore, nodes should be run as a dedicated instane to prevent configuration conflicts.

 ## Download a `switcheoctl` release